 Your laptop will have a Fn (function) and you can use it to control several different settings for your system.
-This can save you time but can also be an irritation for you as it is possible for you to inadvertently use a function combination to change something that you don’t want to happen.
+This can save you time but can also irritate you as it is possible for you to inadvertently use a function combination to change something that you don’t want to happen.

-Therefore, in this article, we will show you what you need to do to lock and unlock the function key for your laptop.
+Therefore, this article will show you what you need to do to lock and unlock the function key for your laptop.
 It is certainly possible for you to disable your laptop function key to avoid using it by mistake.

 What does the Function Key do?